kmnhan/erlabpy/docs/source/user-guide/index.rst

 <https://tutorial.xarray.dev/>`_ are great resources to get started with xarray.

 .. toctree::
-   notebooks/io
+   io
-   notebooks/indexing
+   indexing
-   notebooks/plotting
+   plotting
-   notebooks/kconv
+   kconv

-Further Reading
+Further reading
 ===============

 - `Lectures on scientific computing with Python